Crowdar/lippia-web-sample-project/README.md

 - Include project type properties that allows to decide which library would need for the project
 - Added the dependency for lippia report server
 - Cucumber version updated

+# Getting started

+This project has the intention of showing a way practically how to use Lippia Automation Framework to build automated tests by using Gherkin and Page-Object Model pattern.
+This sample project includes the required components as binaries, docker containers and configuration files to simply download and run a set of sample tests in your local computer, using the Lippia container stack described bellow.

 - ## Running with Maven